bloxstreet/support/staff information/store jobs.md

 **Step 5:** Remind the customer to scan their Cash Card on the payment screen, and after doing so, inform the customer to enjoy the rest of their day.

+### Cafe
+{:.text-blue-000}
+The cafe is a department in the store.
+Customers can come here to relax and enjoy a delectable treat after a long shopping trip.
+It'll be your job to ensure they're in good hands!

+**Step 1:** Customers will approach you at your cafe register.
+You should greet them with a friendly greeting.

+**Step 2:** After the customer selects their items, it will be your job to prepare them.
+Head over to the counter located behind the cafe registers and make the requested items.

+**Step 3:** Hand the customer their requested items.
+To give an order, hold out the item, and then click the letter H and follow the instructions.
+If you are on mobile, click the button on the left side of your screen to begin the process.

+**Step 4:** After you've given the customer their requested items, thank them for shopping at BloxStreet and remind them to come again soon.

 ### Cleaning
 {:.text-blue-000}